-Some years ago I was offered these marvelous USSR Diplomatic Passports 1940/60 from a Russian guy who contacted me via my website.
-I was, of course, interested as such documents are extremely rare to find.
+Some years ago, I was offered these marvelous USSR Diplomatic Passports 1940/69 from a Russian guy who contacted me via my website.
+I was, of course, interested as such documents are scarce to find.
 The whole lot consisted of six USSR DIPLOMATIC passports from WWII (1941) until 1969.
 All issued to USSR ambassador Sergei Vinogradov and his wife and child.

 The New York Times wrote in 1970 about his passing.

 MOSCOW, Aug.
 27, 1970—Sergei A. Vinogradov, the Soviet Ambassador to the United Arab Republic, died here today, after a short illness, at the age of 62.

 Mr. Vinogradov, who had served as Ambassador to France from 1953 to 1965, was appointed an envoy to Cairo in August 1967.
-He played a key role in Soviet efforts to expand its influence in Egypt following the six‐day war between Israel and Arab states in June 1967.
+He played a crucial role in Soviet efforts to expand its influence in Egypt following the six‐day war between Israel and Arab states in June 1967.
 He took part in the three weeks of negotiations in Mos cow in July between President Garnet Abdel Nasser of Egypt and Soviet officials that led to the acceptance of the United States proposal for a limited cease-fire and the start of indirect peace negotiations at the United Nations.

 Mr. Vinogradov was born in 1907 in Khvalynsk.
 In 1934 he graduated from Leningrad University and in 1938 from the Institute of Red Professors.
 He began his diplomatic career in 1939 and served as Ambassador to Turkey from 1940 to 1948.
-He was head of United Nations affairs in the Foreign Ministry the next two years.
+He was head of United Nations affairs in the Foreign Ministry for the next two years.
 After briefly serving as head of the First European Department, he was made the head of Soviet broadcasting from 1950 to 1953.

 While Ambassador to France, he participated in the Geneva conferences on Berlin and Germany.
 He was a member of the Communist party’s Central Auditing Commission.